Americans flock to Nove, Italy, for a variety of ceramics

 For decades, Americans at U.S. military bases in Germany have been climbing on MWR buses for a nearly 400-mile, six-hour drive over the Alps and into a small, northern Italian town intent on a little wholesale therapy and home improvement.

-They still make the trip to Nove, famous for centuries for its ceramics factories, where all manner of plates, platters, bowls, cake stands and other pottery can be bought for a fraction of the price they bear on the shelves of Neiman-Marcus, Macy’s, Anthropologie and other retailers: Ansbach Morale, Welfare and Recreation is offering the trip in April.
+They still make the trip to Nove, famous for centuries for its ceramics factories.
+And all manner of plates, platters, bowls, cake stands and other pottery can be bought for a fraction of the price they bear on the shelves of Neiman-Marcus, Macy’s, Anthropologie and other retailers.
+Ansbach Morale, Welfare and Recreation is offering the trip in April.

 I drove to Nove on a foggy day shortly after Christmas.
 From Vicenza, it took about 40 minutes.

 I could quickly see why people are willing to travel vast distances to shop there.
 So many dishes, so little time.

 We arrived about 2 p.m., just as the factory shops were re-opening after the typical Veneto region’s long riposa, or siesta, that shuts almost everything down for three hours or more in the middle of the day.
 We had four hours until they closed for the evening.